 In a nutshell: Given the haggle-free price, it is a little dear, but the G80 is still a very good car despite its ageing roots.
 The next-gen model, however, should definitely be one to watch.

-Full Disclosure: Genesis Motors Australia lent us the car for this review for a week with a full tank of petrol.
+Full Disclosure: The vehicle tested here was provided by Genesis Motors Australia for a week with a full tank of petrol.
 All additional fuel expenses were covered by the author.
 Additionally, our friends at MPF Detailing gave it a complimentary Express Detail prior to our photoshoot.